tapnisu/tapris-deno/README.md

 ## Overview

-Tapris is a discord bot, made in TypeScript and Deno (using [harmony](https://github.com/harmonyland/harmony) as a library).
+Tapris is a Discord bot, made in TypeScript and Deno (using [harmony](https://github.com/harmonyland/harmony) as a library).

 Project is named after Tapris Sugarbell Chisaki from Gabriel DropOut manga.